 A parting thought

 Remember, these trends are connected.
-The companies who thrive in the digital era are the ones who master all five.
+The companies who thrive in the digital era are the ones who primary all five.
 So don’t think of them as separate trends.
 They’re a digital platform for everything you do.

 See you in 2018.